 We’ve been in Brighton for a number of years.
 We know that gay life in Brighton has both its rewards and challenges.

 Our personal counselling services have helped many gay men and women resolve personal life issues while gay couples have turned to our couples counselling service to address issues within their relationships.
+Find out about the many benefits of counselling.

 There is no limit to the kinds of issues that can be addressed in therapy.